fernandommota/bootstrap-multiselect-pentaho-filter/README.md

 * Install add-in for Bootstrap Multiselect plugin (https://github.com/davidstutz/bootstrap-multiselect) to use in Pentaho CDF dashboards.

-* Add the follow function in preExecution propertie of multiselect component in a Pentaho CDF/CDA/CDE dashboard.
+* Add the follow function in preExecution propertie of multiselect component in a Pentaho CDF/CDA/CDE dashboard:

 ```JavaScript
 function preExecution(){